sreshtalluri/CSC437/README.md

 4. Run `npm install` in the server directory
 5. Run `npm run dev` in the server directory

-Since I have already ran `npm run build` once, I have included a prebuilt version of the project in the `packages/proto/dist` directory.
+**NOTE:** Since I have already ran `npm run build` once, I have included a prebuilt version of the project in the `packages/proto/dist` directory.
 So, if you want to run the project, you just have to run `npm run dev` in the server directory.

 OR